xyzmaps/xyz-documentation/docs/cli/basic-features.md

 > #### Tip
 >
 > Instead of passing the content as a file with `-f` option you can also pipe the output of
-> another command directly into the input stream of the HERE Data Hub CLI like
+> another command directly into the input stream of the XYZ Maps CLI like
-> `cmd | here xyz upload YOUR_SPACE_ID` -- this can be useful when piping data from geospatial
+> `cmd | xyzmaps space upload YOUR_SPACE_ID` -- this can be useful when piping data from geospatial
 > tools like `mapshaper`.

 There are many, many more tips in the [Working with Shapefiles](tutorials/shapefiles.md) tutorial.